mosip/k8s-infra/mosip/longhorn/README.md

 	$ kubectl patch storageclass longhorn -p '{"metadata": {"annotations":{"storageclass.kubernetes.io/is-default-class":"false"}}}'
 	```
 * Access Longhorn dashboard from Rancher.
-* Review the "Reserved" space shown Longhorn dashboard.
-This space is not allocated by Longhorn.
-If the node disks are not used for any other purpose other than MOSIP functionality, you may reduced the reserved space on every node by going to Node tab --> menu for each node on right --> Edit node and disk --> Storage Reserved.
+* Review the "Reserved" space shown on Longhorn dashboard.
+This much disk space is not used by Longhorn.
+If the node storage is not used for any other purpose than MOSIP functionality, you may reduced the reserved space on every node by going to Node tab --> menu for each node on the right --> Edit node and disk --> Storage Reserved.

 ## Backup
 For some basic tests and, how to setup an AWS S3 backupstore in Longhorn, refer [docs/longhorn-backupstore-and-tests.md](../../docs/longhorn-backupstore-and-tests.md).